Guide 12 chapters

 Adjust and Defend

-Ongoing Management
+Ongoing Cadence

 The Taqtics Approach

-Running CTV without search protection is like advertising a sale without opening the store.
+Running CTV without search protection is advertising a sale without opening the store.
 We don’t do that.

 References